Mennaali1/Mennaali1/README.md

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [mennaalyy9@gmail.com](mailto:mennaalyy9@gmail.com)
-* 🧠  I'm learning backend development with nodejs
+* 🧠  I'm a backend Developer
 * 🤝  I'm open to collaborating on Projects

 ### Skills